-As a US expat, it's important to be aware of the tax documents you may need to file each year.
+Being a US expat, it's rather important for you to be aware of the tax documents you might need to file yearly.

-One such document is the Form 1099-MISC - a tax form used to report miscellaneous income received during a tax year.
+One of such documents is the Form 1099-MISC - a tax form that is used to report your miscellaneous income you might have received during a tax year.
 This type of income includes payments for services performed by a non-employee, such as freelance work, rent, or royalties.

 The form is used to report the amount of money received from these types of transactions to the Internal Revenue Service (IRS).
 This form is important because it helps the IRS determine the recipient's tax liability and ensure that all taxable income has been reported.